hxw/erlang-mustache/README.md

 Erlang dictionaries are system specific and cannot reliably be detected, at present dictionaries are wrapped in a single element tuple (`{dict()}`).
 A dictionary list is of type: `[{dict()}]`.

+The name of this is module  `hxw_mustache` to avoid namespace conflics with rebar which also contains its own mustache.erl.